 Happiness happens on the way to fulfillment.
 Seeking happiness is not the best way to find it.
-Lasting happiness happens when you make life about something that brings meaning and purpose to your everyday actions.
+Lasting happiness occurs when you make life about something that brings meaning and purpose to your everyday actions.
 The happiest people in the world have something bigger than themselves, contributing value to something bigger.

 - Ask yourself what drives you, gets you up in the morning, and keeps you going when you’re tired.

-That’s why you’re excited about life and why you’re doing what you’re doing.
+That’s why you’re excited about life and doing what you’re doing.
 So the purpose is more of a process of uncovering it.
 It’s more of finding it within yourself because everyone already has it.
 You need to figure out how to find it for yourself.